Logeshwaran259/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 /*
 Program to implement the SVM For Spam Mail Detection..

-Developed by: 212220040040
+Developed by: 212220040081

-RegisterNumber:  A Harini Shamlin
+RegisterNumber:  logeshwaran s

 */